Cloud Hung Canopy : A Lakeside Meander

 We finished our morning chores by nine and loaded our backpacks with water bottles, granola bars, and a lightweight jacket.
 We slipped into our shoes, double-checked transit cards, and stepped out into the cool suburban air.
 I locked the door behind us and we headed toward North York Centre station under a pale, cloud-strewn sky.

-Back on the subway, we rode three stops to Finch.
-The platform hummed with weekend traffic despite the warm Saturday afternoon, and we spotted the Viva Blue bus pull in.
-We climbed the steps, tapped our PRESTO cards, and settled into window seats as the bus rolled north.
+Back on the subway, we took a moment to soak in the bustle around us as we rode three stops to Finch.
+The platform was alive with the energy of weekend travelers, even on this warm Saturday afternoon, and we felt a shared excitement when we saw the Viva Blue bus arrive.
+With a sense of anticipation, we climbed the steps, tapped our PRESTO cards, and settled into the comforting embrace of the window seats as the bus began its journey north.

-At Richmond Hill Centre we got off without checking the next leg and waited ten minutes for the next ride, waited at the bay we got down and flagged down the Viva Blue bus to Bernard Terminal, and rode past few malls and traffic lights until we reached our seat and settled in the bus.
+At Richmond Hill Centre, we got off without checking the next leg of our journey and found ourselves waiting for what felt like an eternity—ten whole minutes—for the next ride.
+As we stood at the bay, we eventually flagged down the Viva Blue bus to Bernard Terminal.
+With each passing mall and traffic light, we shared a sense of anticipation, relieved to settle into our seats and finally relax on the bus.

 From Bernard Terminal we boarded the YRT 098 bus and rode north through quiet residential streets shaded by tall oak and maple trees.
 The bus let us off at the trail entrance on Jefferson Forest Drive.
 We walked ten minutes down a paved lane flanked by brick townhomes and flowering shrubs until the Jefferson Forest Park Trailhead sign came into view.